 Are Ski Goggles Necessary for Beginners?

-This is easily one of the most common questions in my inbox.
-“I’m just a beginner, should I buy ski goggles?”
+“I’m a beginner, should I buy ski goggles?”

 Ski goggles are definitely necessary for beginners.
-Beginners are more likely to fall and are therefore likely to get snow in their eyes and face.
+Beginners are more likely to fall, resulting in snow in their eyes and face.
 Ski goggles protect your eyes from debris and your eyelashes from freezing in the snow.
 They also protect against the sun, wind and even ski poles.

 Am I saying you need to rush out and buy an expensive pair of Oakley’s?

-Absolutely not!
-There are plenty of super solid entry-level goggles that you can start out with.
-Let’s take a look at a few trusty pairs.
+There are plenty of solid entry-level goggles to start out with.

 Note: The above advice applies to both skiers and snowboarders.

-The best way to find goggles that fit your needs is to research online (which you’re doing right now).
-Do this before going into a store or ordering online.
+Research them online (which you’re doing right now) before going into a store or ordering them.

-You basically want your goggles to be in the right position on your face that they won’t fog up.
-This will also give you the best protection from the sun and wind.
-If the goggles are too loose, they also won’t stay on your face when you turn your head or bend down (or backflip!).
+Your goggles need to be in the right position on your face to be comfortable and prevent fog.
+This also provides the best protection from sun and wind damage.
+If your goggles are too loose, they also won’t stay on if you turn your head, bend down or backflip!